Top Native Plant and Tree Lists

 6 Trees Making Houston Healthier

 In partnership with the City’s Climate Action Plan and Resilient Houston, Houston Wilderness plans to plant 4.6 million trees in and around the city by the year 2030 to help capture harmful carbon particles and reduce the effects of climate change.
-These are the top six tree species being planted and the impact they’ll have on the environment.
-From article by Geneva Diaz, published in Houstonia Magazine, May 2023 (houstoniamag.com).
+These are the top six tree species being planted and the impact they’ll have on the environment, as seen in an article by Geneva Diaz, Houstonia Magazine, May 2023.

 Top 8 Native Trees for Houston